opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-*Only available when using Automatic task distribution.*
+*Only applies when using Automatic task distribution.*

 If an annotator skips a task, the task is removed from their queue and automatically assigned to a different annotator.